The Greek islands might not be the first place you think of when you think of a European family vacation, but they should be.

-Along with its excellent museums, Naxos also offers several ancient historical sites not to be found anywhere else in the Grecian world.
+Along with its excellent museums, Naxos also offers several ancient historical sites not to be found anywhere else in the Greek world.

-You can't go to Greece without visiting some Grecian ruins, and some of the best are found in Naxos.
+You can’t go to Greece without visiting some Greek ruins, and some of the best are found in Naxos.

 Temple of Apollo: While the Temple of Apollo can get a bit crowded, especially towards sunset (prime photography time) the walk up to the temple is not too steep for children and if this temple is visited in the early morning, it tends to be less busy.

 This temple has stood on Naxos for over two thousand years and is also an economical choice since visiting it is free.

 For an even better view of the Temple of Apollo, buy passage on a boat and check it out from the harbor.

 Temple of Demeter: The Temple of Demeter located in Sangri near Naxos is an interesting site because it was later taken over by the Christians, who used the temple as a Christian church.